dmulholl/mp3cat/readme.md

     Flags:
       -f, --force       Overwrite an existing output file.
           --help        Display this help text and exit.
+      -t, --tag         Copy the ID3 tag from the first input file.
       -v, --verbose     Report progress.
           --version     Display the application's version number and exit.